 - Significantly reduced eating any meat from large, domestic animals.
 We only eat modest amounts of poultry and fish.

 - Reduced clothing needs and other discretionary items.

-- Recycle as much packaging as the regional system will accept.
+- Recycle as much packaging and hard goods as the regional system will accept.

 - Use our own, reusable shopping bags for grocery shopping.